As some of you may know I’ve been studying a Masters Degree in Computer Science for the past 6 months.

 Therefore, I was thinking of changing Madhat Girls to provide these workshops but the name doesn’t work for the place I’m in at the moment.

-It is a luxury to find work in which you love that is rewarding and in line with your life mission but it isn’t impossible.
+It is a luxury to find work which you love that is rewarding and in line with your life mission but it isn’t impossible.
 They say it’s a millennial mindset to want to “work a job you love and you’ll never work a day in your life”.
-But comfort, as found by Maslow, is just meeting our psychological needs; in my opinion, anything beyond that is a bonus.
+But I don’t believe you should put so much pressure on making your career your end all.
+I believe you can have a career you enjoy where it meets your needs then you can supplement that with hobbies that help you explore those untapped areas.
+For me that is learning every day, financing my life and building connections and friends at work and then using my free time to explore anything I want and for now that is this Masters degree.